rudatalab/python-objectcube/README.md

     sudo service postgresql stop

 On OS X, we suggest that you use [Homebrew](http://brew.sh/).
-You can find good setup instructions on their web page, so they will not be uttered here (which movie reference was that?)
+You can find good setup instructions on their web page.

     brew install postgresql

+You can than use the help scripts in the repository to initialize as a test PostgreSQL cluster for running the test.

+    scripts/objectcube setup

-With that said, let us run the tests
+After that you can run

-    scripts/objectcube create_virtualenv
+    scripts/objectcube run_tests

+Note that this command will start a PostgreSQL server in background.
+To start the server you can use the scripts as follows.

-    scripts/objectcube init_postgresql_cluster
+    scripts/objectcube stop_postgres

+The server can also be started with

     scripts/objectcube start_postgres

-After this, your terminal will be occupied with running, and showing you PostgreSQL output.

-Now, open up a new terminal, and we initialize our PostgreSQL cluster with our database schema.

-    scripts/objectcube create_database_schema

-After this, you can run the tests, as often as you like throughout your development with

-    scripts/objectcube run_test

-Note that you must have the PostgreSQL terminal up and running while you are running the tests.